joneland/joneland.github.io/_drafts/gemfire-server.md

 ### Starting Cache Server

-Starting up a cache server is simple enough.
+Starting up a cache server is simple enough (and the things that are not so obvious are explained below).

 {% highlight java linenos %}
 public class GroceryStoreCache {